Goods Service Tax (GST) is the new clarion call of the anti-Modi brigade today.

 But while the move is a game-changer for investor sentiment and paves the way for other structural reforms, strategists warn it could disrupt consumption and growth, at least in the short-term.

-And then there were articles by compromised financial news sites – which showed only short term impact as the real impact of GST.
+And then there were articles by compromised financial news sites – which showed only short term impact as the real impact of Goods Service Tax (GST).
 They obviously have a slanted and skewed view of things, which are not aligned to the overall picture.
 Economy is not a one year or even a five year work – it impacts generations if not done right.
 A consistent tax regime with a single tax system for a complex country like India is critical if businesses need to have consistent and predictable expansion plans.

 Many, though, who knew their taxes, came out and said it like it is – on the overall big picture.